rozer16/DSA/src/k_BT/1_Readme.txt

              2              3
          4      5       6       7

-* Complete BT : All levels are completely filled except leaf, last level  has all nodes in left as poss 1
+* Complete BT : All levels except the last one are completely filled.
+The last level may or may not be completely filled.
+                Nodes in the last level are as left as possible.
+                    1
              2              3
          4      5       6       7